Paranoid Personality Disorder

 How is PPD diagnosed?

 Your healthcare provider will ask about your history and if you want to hurt yourself or others.
-He will ask about your behaviors, feelings, and relationships with others.
+He or she will ask about your behaviors, feelings, and relationships with others.

 How is PPD treated?

 - Supportive psychotherapy helps you understand your behaviors and actions.
-This can help you cope with your disorder so you can have positive relationships.
+This can help you build positive relationships.

 - Family therapy helps you and your family communicate and teaches your family how they can best support you.